If you plan to start a personal blog but don’t know how to go about it, you’re going to love this post.

 Jim started Wallet Hacks in 2015 to talk about how to get ahead financially in life.

-With over ten years' experience writing about personal finance, Jim has grown the blog to have hundreds of thousands of visitors every month.
+With over ten years of experience writing about personal finance, Jim has grown the blog to have hundreds of thousands of visitors every month.

 In just a few short years.